10 years on, Osaka fiscal reform started by Toru Hashimoto remains unfinished | The Japan Times

 Under Hashimoto’s predecessor, Fusae Ota, who served two terms from 2000, the prefectural government had to dip into its “sinking fund,” a pool of money set aside for repaying debt, to make up for shortfalls when compiling annual budgets.
 Ichiro Matsui, the current governor, once called the move a “fiscal no-no.”

-Taking office amid such dire straits, Hashimoto, known for his sharp tongue, told senior officials of the prefectural government in an address on the day he took office: “You are employees of a bankrupt company.”
+Taking office amid such dire straits, Hashimoto, known for his sharp tongue, told senior officials of the prefectural government on his first day: “You are employees of a bankrupt company.”

 Hashimoto, who stepped down as governor and was elected mayor of the prefecture’s capital in 2011, resigned from politics in 2015 after his metropolis plan, an ambitious realignment proposal for the city of Osaka aimed at raising efficiency in local administrative operations, was rejected by voters in a closely watched referendum.